 Play around with it some more and include other useful dimensions and metrics.

-Now that you know the extent of the problem, keep a look out for our upcoming post to understand why this may be happening and how to stop sending duplicate transaction data using Google Tag Manager.
+Now that you know the extent of the problem, check out our post ‘Blocking Google Analytics Duplicate Transactions Using Google Tag Manager‘, to learn why this may be happening and how to stop sending duplicate transaction data using GTM.